tingalinga/Computer-Graphics-Labs/lab3/README.md

 Furthermore, a very simple flying bird has been added to the drawing.

 A preview of the program can be seen here:

 ![Lab3](https://media.giphy.com/media/XHwAh9OElcvQ5tx2N9/giphy.gif)

+**NB:** This code uses GLEW, so you might need to run `brew install glew` before being able to compile and run this code.